MaiZure/decoded-coreutils/README.md

 ## Contributions
 Feel free to contribute although I admit this is a huge workload and quite boring.
 I'll knock it out myself over the long haul

-NOTE: Updating this repo does not immediately for the website to update.
+NOTE: Updating this repo does not immediately update the website.
 I have to cast the spells manually for now.